 - Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 - There is an ongoing risk of terrorism in Europe.
 In the past, terrorist attacks have occurred in a number of European cities.

-- You should keep away from all demonstrations and large crowds in Albania as even peaceful protests have the potential to become violent.
+- You should avoid all demonstrations and large public gatherings in Albania as even peaceful protests have the potential to become violent.

 - Australia does not have an Embassy or Consulate in Albania.
 The Australian Embassy in Rome provides consular assistance to Australians in Albania.
 The British Embassy in Tirana can also provide limited consular assistance to Australians.